 Our Review Score

-Fourth Element are particular favorites of surfers, but with the Porteus range of diving suits, the company has made something ideal for both surfers and divers, the Fourth Element Proteus wet suit.
+Fourth Element is a particular favorite of surfers, but with the Porteus range of diving suits, the company has made something ideal for both surfers and divers, the Fourth Element Proteus wet suit.

 This is a new and improved dive suit and take on the original Porteus and has a better range of seals and lining for improved insulation.